 Let the internet be your trainer.
 Isolation makes professional workout advice hard to come by.
 Thankfully, many trainers are offering online tutorials from quarantine, and there are more fitness apps and instructional YouTube videos than you can shake a stick at.
 However, remember to only engage in exercises you’re healthy enough to do, and seek out accredited, well-reviewed trainers.

 Clean your workout equipment after use.
 This is a required practice at all respectable gyms, and it’s a habit you should definitely take home with you.
 Use EPA-registered disinfectant products if you have them.
-You can fashion a DIY sanitizer at home, though, following this CDC guide.

 Don’t forget about your mental health.
 Staying physically fit is great, but your mental health is just as important.
 Talk to friends or loved ones if you’re feeling overwhelmed, do things you enjoy, and take breaks from the news to clear your mind.
 That being said, exercise is a fantastic way to improve physical and mental health at the same time!